Open-Cascade-SAS/OCCT/dox/user_guides/ocaf_wp/ocaf_wp.md

   the referencing and  referenced documents being saved in two separate files.

   Lets look at the coffee machine application again.
 The  coffee pot can be placed in one document.
-  The coffee machine document then  includes an *occurrence </b>*— a positioned copy — of the coffee pot.
+  The coffee machine document then  includes an *occurrence* — a positioned copy — of the coffee pot.
   This occurrence is defined by an XLink attribute (the external Link) which references the coffee pot of the first document (the XLink contains the relative path of the coffee pot document and the entry of the coffee pot data [0:1] ).